5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **IMPORTANT**:

-- **SIP**: If you're planning to install macOS Monterey, SIP needs to be disabled!
-Because installing the graphics drivers with Intel HD 4000 Patcher breaks macOS security seal so therefore boot will crash if SIP is enabled!
+- **SIP**: If you're planning to install macOS Monterey or newer, SIP needs to be disabled!
+Because installing the necessary graphics drivers breaks macOS' security seal and the system will crash during boot if it is enabled!
-- **MinDate/MinVersion**: you should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your macOS drive(s)!
+- **MinDate/MinVersion**: You should keep a working backup of your EFI folder on a FAT32 formatted USB flash drive before changing these settings, because if they are wrong, the APFS driver won't load and you won't see your disk(s) in the BootPicker!

 ### Fixing CPU Power Management

-1. Mount your EFI
-2. Open your `config.plist`
-3. In `ACPI/Add`, disable `SSDT-PM`
-4. In `ACPI/Delete`, enable the rules to `Drop CpuPm` and `Drop Cpu0Ist`
-5. Save the config and reboot
-6. Open Terminal
-7. Enter the following command to download ssdtPRGen: `curl -o ~/ssdtPRGen.sh https://raw.githubusercontent.com/Piker-Alpha/ssdtPRGen.sh/Beta/ssdtPRGen.sh`
-8. To make the scrip executable, enter: `chmod +x ~/ssdtPRGen.sh`
-9. Run the script: `sudo ~/ssdtPRGen.sh`
-10. The generated `ssdt.aml` will be located under `~/Library/ssdtPRGen`
-11. Rename it to `SSDT-PM.aml` and copy it
-12. Paste it into `EFI/OC/ACPI`, replacing the existing file
-13. In config, go to `ACPI/Add` and re-enable `SSDT-PM.aml` if it is disabled
-14. Disable the two patches from step 3 again
-16. Save the config and reboot
+Follow [this guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)) to generate an SSDT-PM.aml to fix CPU Power Management.
 CPU Power Management should work fine after that.

-Optionally, you can install [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) to check if the CPU runs within specs.
+Optionally, install [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) to check whether or not the CPU runs within specs.
 You don't need SMCProcessor and SMCSuperIO kexts to monitor the CPU if you use Intel Power Gadget, btw.

-You can also use overrides to the command to change the low frequency mode for example, as explained [here](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)).

 **NOTES**:

-- Only necessary if you use a different CPU than i7 3630QM
+- Generating an SSDT-PM is necessary if you use a different CPU than i7 3630QM
+- Pre-generated SSDTs for other CPU models used in the T530 can be found [here](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/ACPI/SSDT-PM)
 - You can add modifiers to the terminal command for building SSDT-PM.
 For example, you can drop the low frequency from the default 1200 MHz to 900 MHz in 100 MHz increments, but no lower than that.
 Otherwise the system crashes during boot.
 I suggests you experiment with the modifiers a bit.

 #### Re-Enabling ACPI Power Management in macOS Ventura